source-academy/frontend/README.md

 1. Install a stable version of NodeJS (tested: Node 10.15.0).
 2. Run `npm install` to install dependencies.
-3. Copy the `.env.example` file as `.env` and set the variable `REACT_APP_CLIENT_ID` to contain your Luminus api key.
+3. Copy the `.env.example` file as `.env` and set the variable `REACT_APP_CLIENT_ID` to contain your LumiNUS api key.
-4. Run `npm start` to start the server at `localhost:80`.
-Admin permissions may be required for your OS to serve at port 80.
+4. Run `npm start` to start the server at `localhost:8075`.
+Admin permissions may be required for your OS to serve at port 8075.
 5. If running cadet without nginx, `npm run cors-proxy` to solve CORS problems.

 ## For Windows Users